joyceeexinyiwang/SCSThesis/datacollection/readme.md

 This module is updated by Joyce Wang (xinyiw).
 Originally based an existing moduled created by rvillaco on Thu Oct 4 17:23:35 2018.

+To scrape data in the past, run
+`python rest.py queries.csv maxNumTweets`

+To stream data, run
+`python stream.py queries.csv`

+---
+(for joyce only)
+`source activate thesis`